jonaspu/fish-swarms/README.md

 # Fundamental Question

 Which configuration of the model best reflects the reality?
-Is the found configuration found in the first question the best for a swarm attacked by a predator, if not what optimization could be done?
+Is the configuration found in the first question the best for a swarm attacked by a predator, if not what optimization could be done?

 # Expected Results